bartvanbenthem/k8s-exec-tcp/README.md

 # k8s-exec-tcp
-Command-line interface (CLI) client designed to perform TCP checks from an authenticated Kubernetes cluster.
+Command-line interface (CLI) client designed to perform TCP checks concurrently from an authenticated Kubernetes cluster.
 These checks are carried out by temporarily initializing a pod within the specified namespace.
 This pod allows for the concurrent execution of checks on multiple remote targets.
 Targets are a combination of hosts and ports.

 ## usage
 ```bash